Mid-year Research (Ph.D.) Admissions Interview Procedure (2024-25)

-The shortlisted candidates for the online aptitude test have been sent an email from the CDS department to fill out an online student information Google form.
-This must be completed and submitted to participate in the in-person online aptitude test and interview.
-As part of this, candidates should choose up to three labs for which they will be considered.
+About one week before the date of interview, the shortlisted candidates will be sent an email from the CDS department to fill out an online student information Google form.
+This must be completed and submitted in order to participate in the interview.
+As part of this, candidates should choose up to three labs in the department for which they will be considered.
 These labs are described below.
+If successfully admitted, students will be placed in one of these labs to conduct their research.

 In-Person Oral Interview

-Students who qualify in the online aptitude test (Phase I of the interview) will only attend the in-person oral interview (Phase II of the interview) in the allotted slot as per the call letter.
-In the oral interview, you will be questioned on the following basic topics, and on advanced topics that are based on your lab preferences:
+Each shortlisted applicant will be invited to attend the oral interview to be held at the CDS department in the allotted session as per the applicant’s call letter.
+During this interview, you will be questioned on the following basic topics, and on advanced topics that are based on your lab preferences:

-Basic Topics: Linear Algebra; Probability & Statistics; Programming, Data Structures, Algorithms; Ordinary Differential Equations; Discrete Mathematics.
+Basic Topics: Linear Algebra; Probability & Statistics; Programming, Data Structures, Algorithms; Numerical Methods; Ordinary Differential Equations; Discrete Mathematics.
 Final year undergraduate level preparation is required.

 Advanced Topics: You will be questioned on the topics related to labs selected in the student information Google form.
 The topics for each lab and the prior training expected are listed below.
 Candidates choosing a lab must be prepared on at least one of the lab-related interview topics.

-Candidates should prepare well on their fundamentals, come with a focus and knowledge of the research areas they would like to target in their PhD, and have clarity on the preferred lab(s) and the kind of work done in them.
+As this interview process is aimed at selecting the best candidates for the CDS Ph.D. program, applicants should prepare well on their fundamentals, come with a focus and knowledge of the research areas they would like to target in their Ph.D., and have clarity on the preferred lab(s) and the kind of work done in them.
 Review the research topics and the papers from the labs you are interested in.

-List of labs that are admitting students in Aug 2023
+List of CDS labs that are admitting students during mid-year admissions

-The following labs (ATCG, BioMedIA, BCL, CSPL, FLAME, MATRIX, NATL, STARS) accept students from all background qualifications
+The following labs (ATCG, BCL, CSPL, MATRIX) accept students from all background qualifications.

 1. Algorithmic Techniques for Computational Genomics (ATCG)